Spearfinger: Her enemy - Stone Man

-Another stone legend on the mountains is called Stone Man.
+Another mountain legend concerning stone beings tells of Nun'Yunu'Wi/Stone Man.
 When Stone Man and Spearfinger pass each other, they sense their relation.
 Cherokee legend says the stone beings know they are enemies because they hunt the same food – livers.
-Spearfinger acknowledged the other figure is a man because he sings his song about livers in a lower voice that shakes the ground.
+Spearfinger recognises the other figure to be a man because he sings his song about livers in a lower voice that shakes the ground.

 Instead of needing to lift stones to build, Stone Man possesses stronger powers than Spearfinger.
 He simply uses his staff to create bridges to other mountains.

-Her hauntings
+Stories and customs

-In autumn, Cherokee tribes used to burn brush fires, which are best for guiding Spearfinger to the villages.
-These brush fires would cover entire mountainsides so that the Cherokee could easily hunt the fallen, roasted chestnuts.
-In other seasons, Spearfinger searched for the clouds of smoke that rose from the valley.
-Sometimes she caught victims when they wandered for a drink at a stream or picked strawberries near the village.
+In autumn, Cherokee peoples have traditionally burned brush fires.
+These brush fires have covered entire mountainsides so that the Cherokee could easily hunt the fallen, roasted chestnuts.
+Spearfinger is known for being attracted to these fires.
+In other seasons, Spearfinger searches for the clouds of smoke that rise from the valley.
+Sometimes she has caught victims when they wandered for a drink at a stream or picked strawberries near the village.

-Her most dangerous attribute was deception.
-She hid her finger under her robe until she used it.
-Many times she appeared looking like an old village woman and approached children, who trusted her as one of their older village members.
-She offered to comb their hair and lulled the child to sleep.
+Her most dangerous attribute is deception - appearing harmless and trustworthy, hiding her identity and powers while luring unsuspecting children.
+As in the story, "U`tlûñ'ta, The Spear-finger":

-The Cherokee were very cautious about strangers who approached the camp, tried to stay together at all times, and were suspicious of those who wandered off alone.
+The Cherokee have traditionally been very cautious about strangers, and were suspicious of those who wandered off alone.
 They could come back as the liver-eater in disguise.

 There are many tales of her deception, including her trick of turning into her victim, hiding the body, and going into the victim's home to wait until the parents left or the family was asleep to take all their livers.
 Parents warned children not to go into the forest alone because Spearfinger waited for them and made sure they knew she would appear as "grandmother or [their] favorite aunt".

-Hunters alone in the woods used to see an old woman with a strange hand.
-She would sing her haunting song that frightened them and the hunters ran stealthily back to the village.
+Hunters alone in the woods used to see an old woman with a strangely-shaped hand.
+She would sing her haunting song, so frightening them that they would hasten back to their villages as quietly as they could.
 The Cherokee claim that Spearfinger stabs her victims "in the back of their neck or through their heart, drawing out their livers.
 Spearfinger's attack is very quick.
 When she steals livers, her finger does not leave a scar, and victims do not feel the wound.
 Several days after the unnoticed attack, the victims become ill and die."